ricardoquesada/unijoysticle/DOCUMENTATION.md

 #### When using power from the C64

 You should know that all the connected devices compete for the current.
-Example: If you have an 1541 Ultimate II, and WiModem and a UniJoystiCle, then the three of them will compete for current.
+Example: If you have an 1541 Ultimate II, a WiModem and the UniJoystiCle, then the three of them will compete for current.
 If that is the case, most probably one of them won't work.

 Tested configurations:

 * UniJoystiCle (current from the datasette port) + regular PSU: Works Ok.
 * UniJoystiCle (current from the datasette port) + 1541 Ultimate II + regular PSU: Works Ok.
 * UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + regular PSU: Sometimes it works, sometimes it doesn't
 * UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html): Works Ok
+* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + WiModem + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html): Works Ok

+#### So, How much power does The UniJoystiCle use ?

+The WiFi module alone uses up to 200mA, depending on the type of WiFi network used (B, G or N) It also uses 20mA for each joystick line that is ON.
+For example, if 3 lines are On (Joy #1 Up, Joy #1 Fire, joy #Left) then it will use 60mA for that alone.
+So, a max of 400mA might be needed:

+* 200mA for the WiFi module
+* 200mA if all the ten joystick lines are On

 ### Joysticks don't work